jeftegoes/AwsOverview/AWS DynamoDB.md

 - SQL-compatible query language for DynamoDB.
 - Allows you to select, insert, update, and delete (but not all) data in DynamoDB using SQL.
-- Run queries across multiple DynamoDB tables
+- Run queries across multiple DynamoDB tables.
 - Run PartiQL queries from:
-  - AWS Management Console
+  - AWS Management Console.
-  - NoSQL Workbench for DynamoDB
+  - NoSQL Workbench for DynamoDB.
-  - DynamoDB APIs
+  - DynamoDB APIs.
-  - AWS CLI
+  - AWS CLI.
-  - AWS SDK
+  - AWS SDK.
 - It supports Batch operations.

 # 10. Conditional Writes